YARDMAX 22 in. 201cc Select PACE 6 Speed CVT High Wheel FWD 3-in-1 Gas Walk Behind Self Propelled Lawn Mower, Black (YG2860) Review

 🛒 See Current Price on AmazonOverview

 The YARDMAX 22 in.
-201cc Select PACE 6 Speed CVT High Wheel FWD 3-in-1 Gas Walk Behind Self Propelled Lawn Mower (YG2860) is a budget-friendly workhorse designed for homeowners with medium to large lawns—think half an acre or more—who want self-propelled convenience without breaking the bank.
-It combines a robust 201cc engine with a continuously variable transmission (CVT) for smooth speed control, and its high rear wheels make it a solid pick for uneven or bumpy terrain.
-This isn’t a flashy premium mower, but it’s built to get the job done reliably for value-conscious buyers.
+201cc Select PACE 6 Speed CVT High Wheel FWD 3-in-1 Gas Walk Behind Self Propelled Lawn Mower (YG2860) is a budget-friendly, feature-packed mower aimed squarely at homeowners with medium to large lawns—think half an acre or more—who want the convenience of a self-propelled system without breaking the bank.
+It’s designed for those who value versatility (mulching, bagging, or side-discharging) and need a machine that can handle uneven terrain with its high rear wheels and continuously variable transmission.

 Who Should Buy This